Rishav1/privacytrustlab.github.io/docs/_posts/2020-08-06-trustworthyML.markdown

 author: <a href='https://www.linkedin.com/in/sasi-kumar-murakonda/'>Sasi Kumar Murakonda</a> and <a href='https://www.comp.nus.edu.sg/~mstrobel/'>Martin Strobel</a>
 excerpt: ...
 ---
 The key to building trustworthy AI systems is ensuring that they are robust, fair, interpretable, and can maintain the privacy and confidentiality of sensitive data.
 AI governance frameworks emphasize on these aspects of AI in the assessment lists for ethical and trustworthy AI.
 Our research focuses on understanding the trade-offs between different requirements for trust in practical machine learning systems.
-Especially on quantifying the privacy threats to sensitive data in data processing systems.
+And especially on quantifying the privacy threats to sensitive data in data processing systems.

 ## Data privacy and confidentiality

-One important aspect of building trustworthy AI systems is ensuring that they are can maintain the privacy and confidentiality of sensitive data.
-When we perform any computation on a sensitive dataset (e.g. calculating statistics or training machine learning models), it is important to understand the privacy risk of that computation to the individuals in the dataset.
+When building machine learning models using sensitive data, organizations should ensure that the data processed in such systems is adequately protected.
+For projects involving machine learning on personal data, it is mandatory from Article 35 of the GDPR to perform a Data Protection Impact Assessment (DPIA).
 An obvious direct privacy risk is the exposure of sensitive data *during* the computation.
-Do we trust the party that is running the computation on sensitive data?
+Can we trust the party that is running the computation on sensitive data?
 A more subtle privacy threat is the indirect leakage about data *through the output* of computation.
-Do we trust the party that is observing the output of the computation?
+Can we trust the party that is observing the output of the computation?
 The former is generally referred to as protecting confidentiality in computation and the latter as privacy preserving computation.

 ### Confidential computation